SamadritaR/Leadership-experience/README.md

 **Role:** Secretary | Business Analytics Club | California State University, East Bay

-- Managing communications and event logistics for a student organization of 100+ members focused on advancing skills in data science, analytics, and AI.
+- Managing communications and event logistics for a student organization of 50+ members focused on advancing skills in data science, analytics, and AI.
 - Coordinating workshops, speaker sessions, and hands-on learning opportunities with industry professionals in the business analytics domain.
-- Mentoring incoming members on professional development pathways and fostering a collaborative environment for technical project engagement.
+- Lead communications between members, faculty, and industry partners — ensuring transparency, engagement, and collaboration at every level.
+- Help mentor and onboard new students into technical project opportunities, encouraging hands-on learning beyond the classroom.

 ---